 Police-officer-turned-private-investigator Goethe “Got” Luck is known for rolling with the punches and never taking anything too seriously.
 When he picks up a seemingly dead-end murder case, his life begins to take a crazy turn.
 Shot at, chased by people he has never met, and attacked by an invisible liondog, Got quickly learns that there is more to this world than meets the eye.

-The latest novel in the Behindbeyond series, Got Hope continues the adventures of private investigator Goethe “Got” Luck as a deadly mystery forces Got to protect a mortal woman stranded in the land of the Fae.
+The second novel in the Behindbeyond series, Got Hope continues the adventures of private investigator Goethe “Got” Luck as a deadly mystery forces Got to protect a mortal woman stranded in the land of the Fae.

 Private investigator Goethe “Got” Luck saved humankind once already.
 With one dangerous enemy dead and another in exile for one-hundred years, both the mortal realm and the realm of the Fae—the Behindbeyond—seem to be safe.
 Now Got can go back to nice, normal detective work.